 The observations collected by VAST will address these knowledge gaps and aid coastal managers in making informed decisions about the coast.

 VAST enables coastal communities to become active participants in the protection of their shorelines by tracking changing coastal conditions.

-The interactive map above shows all of the locations currently surveyed by VAST.
+The interactive map below shows all of the locations currently surveyed by VAST.
 You can zoom in and pan to other areas of the map.
 Areas in white have been surveyed more frequently.

 To learn more about the impact of the data collected by citizen scientists for VAST in 2021 read our storymap linked below!

 Protecting Our Coasts One Picture at a Time: VAST 2021 Year in Review